CMU-MCDS/phoneme/README.md

 Oliver Adams, Trevor Cohn, Graham Neubig, Hilaria Cruz, Steven Bird, and Alexis Michaud, Evaluating phonemic transcription of low-resource tonal languages for language documentation, Proceedings of LREC 2018.

 The `sample_data` contains subsets of the Na dataset.
 For its source, please see: http://lacito.vjf.cnrs.fr/pangloss/languages/Na_en.php.

+The `sample_data` also contains the Griko dataset.
+For its source, please see: http://griko.project.uoi.gr/.
+For its publication, please see:

+Lekakou Marika, Valeria Baldissera, and Antonis Anastasopoulos (2013).
+Documentation and analysis of an endangered language: aspects of the grammar of Griko.
+University of Ioannina.